-South Africa has the largest HIV epidemic anywhere in the world, with around 7.2 million people living with the virus.
+South Africa has the largest HIV epidemic anywhere in the world.
+Around 7.2 million people are living with the virus.
 A disproportionate number of people affected are from marginalised groups, such as sex workers and men who have sex with men (MSM).

 Our work here continues to be as important as ever, advocating for the rights of people living with HIV and helping marginalised communities protect themselves from the virus.